|

 necessary to sell it.
 Many of these home products

-can be safely and easily be provided in a simple home
+can be safely and easily provided in a simple home

-lab for a fraction of the cost and a few hours of
+lab for a fraction of the cost and a few hours effort a

 sense.
 These can be jobs for those working

-at home or taking a work sabbatical.
+at home or are taking a work sabbatical.
 The entire consumer/work

 farms and communities used to provide many of the